I joined Xfive 10 years ago, and it changed my life. Join us and your life can change too.

 In the next few years, I worked on hundreds of front-end projects and also dozens of WordPress projects at Xfive.
 I still worked on projects for my other clients, but it was more rare and unique.

 In 2009, I was offered a full-time remote position at Xfive.
 I continued working on development projects but also become involved in improving their internal processes, development tools, and standards.
-I received a lot of support for my ideas so I could work on some internal tools like X-Precise, our coding standards or our current front-end development tool, XH Generator.
+I received a lot of support for my ideas so I could work on some internal tools like X-Precise, our coding standards or our WordPress development framework, Chisel.

 Eventually, I drifted away from the regular developer position and moved to our operations team.
 I helped to build the Quality Assurance department, and currently, I work in marketing and recruitment departments and also help to build our development tools.